hoothin/PagetualGuide/docs/rules/preloadImages.md

 # preloadImages(doc)
->Analyze the page and return an array of image's urls that need to be preloaded.
+>Analyze the page and return an array of image URLs to preload.

 Example:
 --